-The world of computers has changed dramatically over the past 25 years.
-Twenty-five years ago, most computers were centralized and managed in data centers.
+Most computers were centralized and managed in data centers.
 Computers were kept in locked rooms and links outside a site were unusual.
 Computer security threats were rare, and were basically concerned with insiders; these threats were well understood and dealt with using standard techniques, computers behind locked doors and accounting for all resources.
 Twenty-five years later, many systems are connected to the Internet.
 The Internet is a huge network and has no boundaries.
 Businesses find an increasing need to connect to the internet to take advantage of the business opportunities.